farag2/Sophia-Script-for-Windows/Wrapper/README.md

 # WRAPPER FILES

-The all settings are stored in JSON file stored in a folder 'Config'.
-There are currently 2 languages for ToolTips:
+All of settings are stored in JSON file stored in a folder 'Config'.
+There are currently 8 languages in JSON in 'Localizations' folder.

-English and Russian in JSON.
-More will be added later.
-Please help with translations for everyone to use.
+## Please help with translations for everyone to use or fix them and submit it to us.

 1. `Sophia Script Wrapper.exe`: The GUI program.
 2. `config.json`: JSON that contains the options (function names), Sophia preset and Windows Default preset.
 LTSC version.